qiy-chen/Museum-Project-2022/Build-System.md

 <img width="1552" alt="image" src="https://user-images.githubusercontent.com/98911345/205796573-78c5c471-20b3-4bbb-adaa-082c2382fdd8.png">

-* In the admin dashboard, to try out the functionalities of an employee, you must make an employee account.
+* To try out the functionalities of an employee, you must make an employee account in the admin dashboard (which you can access by signing in as an admin).
-* To try out the functionalities of a customer, simply make an account in the Register page.
+* To try out the functionalities of a customer, simply make a customer account from the Register page.
+* To buy a ticket as a Customer, the Admin must first make a ticket.
+This is done so that the Admin has control of the number of tickets per day.
+* Only the Customer can view the gallery from their dashboard.
+* The Customer can request a loan from the customer dashboard.
 * If a page is ever black, try refreshing it!

 ## Build System